GRAINS-US soy rises for 2nd day on LatAm weather concerns

 well as some worries about the developing crop in South America.

-The Brazil soy crop will turn out 73.1 million tonnes of soy
+* The Brazil soy crop will turn out 73.1 million tonnes of

 center-west and southern soy belt, where rains started off